Bridging integrated information theory and the free-energy principle in living neuronal networks: Discussion

 We investigated how integrated information ($\Phi_R^{\text{mc}}$ and coreness) behaves when cultured cortical networks perform perceptual inference formalized under variational Bayes, or the free-energy principle (FEP).
 Consistent with prior work \cite{isomura2015cultured, isomura2020reverseengineering, isomura2023experimental}, repeated presentation of observations generated by hidden sources elicited robust source selectivity, demonstrating the emergence of perceptual inference in \textsl{in vitro} neuronal networks (Fig.\ref{fig:fig2}).
 Session-wise analyses showed that variational free energy (VFE) decreased, while Bayesian surprise (complexity) and accuracy increased, consistent with self-organization under the FEP (Fig.\ref{fig3:B}--\ref{fig3:D}).

-At the network level, $\Phi_R^{\text{mc}}$ and main-complex size followed a hill-shaped trajectory across sessions and were positively correlated (Fig.\ref{fig4:C}--\ref{fig4:F}).
+At the network level, $\Phi_R^{\text{mc}}$ and main-complex size followed a hill-shaped trajectory across sessions and were positively correlated (Fig.\ref{fig4:B}, \ref{fig4:D}--\ref{fig4:F}).
+Qualitatively similar $\Phi_R^{\text{mc}}$ trajectories were observed across individual temporal scales (Fig.\ref{fig4:C}).
 Informational cores concentrated diverse neuronal activity: mean coreness positively correlated with the session-wise interquartile range (IQR) of evoked responses, and the mean IQR of electrodes inside the main complex consistently exceeded that of electrodes outside (Fig.\ref{fig4:G}--\ref{fig4:I}).

-Across experiments, $\Phi_R^{\text{mc}}$ correlated strongly and positively with Bayesian surprise, showed a modest and heterogeneous correlation with accuracy, and exhibited no significant overall relationship with VFE (Fig.\ref{fig5:A}--\ref{fig5:F}).
-Moreover, the spatial allocation of belief updating predicted the geography of informational cores: coreness contrasts mirrored source-specific Bayesian surprise contrasts (Fig.\ref{fig5:G}, \ref{fig5:H}).
-Taken together, these findings suggest that integrated informational structure during FEP-guided self-organization increases specifically when beliefs are being updated and sensory inputs are most informative, rather than directly reflecting model efficiency.
-In this way, our results provide empirical evidence bridging IIT and the FEP, linking the intrinsic structure of experience with the adaptive dynamics of inference.
+Across experiments, $\Phi_R^{\text{mc}}$ correlated strongly and positively with Bayesian surprise and showed more modest, heterogeneous positive correlations with accuracy and VFE (Fig.\ref{fig5:A}--\ref{fig5:F}).
+The exploratory regression analyses further suggest that Bayesian surprise is a more consistent statistical predictor of $\Phi_R^{\text{mc}}$ than accuracy, including after session progression is entered as a covariate (Supplementary Figs.~S1--S3 and Supplementary Table~S1).
+Moreover, the spatial allocation of belief updating was associated with the geography of informational cores: coreness contrasts mirrored source-specific Bayesian surprise contrasts (Fig.\ref{fig5:G}, \ref{fig5:H}).
+Taken together, these findings suggest that integrated information covaries with belief updating during FEP-consistent learning, rather than directly reflecting model performance.
+In this way, our results provide empirical alignment between IIT and the FEP by linking an IIT-inspired measure of intrinsic integrated information with the adaptive dynamics of inference.